 General Tips for any Weekend Warrior

 Windows are a big part of every home and can create a few issues.
 For example, drafty windows have a huge impact on energy bills in the winter and summer.
 Weekend warriors should check the condition of any caulk around the windows.
-If the caulk appears to be dry, cracked, or otherwise weathered, remove the old caulk with a box cutter or other sharp knife and run a new bead of caulk along the seam.
+If the caulk appears dry, cracked, or otherwise weathered, remove the old caulk with a box cutter or other sharp knife and run a new bead of caulk along the seam.

 Additionally, some homes may have sliding windows, which occasionally get stuck.
 Try adding some silicone spray lubricant to grease the skids by spraying it onto a rag, then wipe the window tracks.